pjakiela/ECON523/M1-selection.md

 ## Lecture Slides

-A handout version of the lecture slides is available here (not yet).
+A handout version of the lecture slides is available [here](ECON523-L1-selection-handout.pdf).

 <br>